athul/jimbru/README.md

 - Lightweight
 - Privacy Oriented
 - Easily Deployable (on deta.sh)
-- 6 lines og JS code gets the current URL, referrer and load time.
+- 6 lines of JS code gets the current URL, referrer and load time.
 - Charts with chart.js 📊
 - Jinja2 Templating and Tailwind CSS for Frontend
 - Cookie based Authentication